-When this weekly feature began eight and a half years ago, our Song of the Week Number One was "San Francisco", to mark the centenary of the 1906 earthquake.
-But, if I'd been thinking about a Number One song in more profound terms, our Number One song would have been the standard we're finally getting round to almost a decade later - because this week's song was really the Number One song for an entire school of songs.
+I love early Kern, so this one's for me.
+But in a broader sense it's where this entire Song of the Week business of ours really begins.
+When this feature started almost fifteen years ago, our Song of the Week #1 was "San Francisco" - to mark the centenary of the 1906 earthquake.
+But, if I'd been thinking about a Number One song in more profound terms, our Number One song would have been this one - because this week's song was really the Number One song for an entire school of songs.

 As Mel TormĂ© put it, when Jerome Kern composed this melody, he "invented the popular song".
-If your idea of a popular song is "Call Me Maybe" or "Ain't Nobody Here But Us Chickens" or "The Tennesee Waltz", TormĂ©'s claim is a bit of a stretch.
+If your idea of a popular song is "Call Me Maybe" or "Blurred Lines" or even "The Tennessee Waltz", TormĂ©'s claim may seem a bit of a stretch.
 But it's not unreasonable to suggest that with this tune Kern invented what we now call the American Songbook - standards that endure across the decades and can be sung and played in almost any style.
-It is, thus, the Number One Song, the first and most influential entry in that American Songbook, the Number One song that influenced so many of the others that followed - "Summertime" (SOTW #10), "As Time Goes By" (SOTW #26), "Night And Day", "Smoke Gets In Your Eyes", "My Funny Valentine", "The Way You Look Tonight", "I'll Be Seeing You", "Almost Like Being In Love", "Till There Was You", "Send In The Clowns", and dozens more of those we've featured over the years.
+It is, thus, the Number One Song, the first and most influential entry in that American Songbook, the Number One song that influenced so many of the others that followed - "Summertime" (SOTW #10), "As Time Goes By" (SOTW #26), "Night and Day", "Smoke Gets In Your Eyes", "My Funny Valentine", "The Way You Look Tonight", "I'll Be Seeing You", "Almost Like Being in Love", "Till There Was You", "Send in the Clowns", "Windmills of Your Mind", and dozens more of those we've featured over the years.
 This song is the daddy of them all.

-It was introduced into the world exactly a century ago - on August 24th, 1914, at the Knickerbocker Theatre in New York.
-That's to say, it's a love song one hundred years old, and still in circulation.
+It was introduced into the world just over a century ago - on August 24th, 1914, at the Knickerbocker Theatre in New York.
+That's to say, it's a love song one hundred and six years old, and still in circulation.
 Here's Elvis Costello's take with Marian McPartland:

-And, for a different take, here's Dinah Washington with a swingin' Quincy Jones arrangement:
+And, for a different point of view, here's Dinah Washington swingin' with Quincy Jones:

 By way of a little bit of scene-setting, consider the broader musical context of 1914: Most of the big songs of the year are forgotten - "Can't You Hear Me Callin', Caroline?", "The Darktown Poker Club", "Who Paid The Rent For Mrs Rip Van Winkle?"
 A handful of them linger in memory - "When You Wore A Tulip", "The Aba Daba Honeymoon", Irving Berlin's contrapuntal ragtime novelty "Play A Simple Melody" - but they're fragrant of the era: When they're sung today, it's to evoke yesterday.
 That's true of the big British hits of 1914 - one of the last enduring music hall novelties, "Burlington Bertie From Bow", and the song to which the Empire marched off to the slaughter of the trenches, "Keep The Home Fires Burning".
-And, to a lesser degree, that's also true of the other undisputed masterpiece of 1914, W C Handy's "St Louis Blues", which is still in the repertoire musically but can't really be said to be of contemporary sensibility lyrically: If you've been watching the TV news from Ferguson, you'll know that 21st century St Louis blues are of a different order, as is what happens when de ev'nin' sun goes down.
+And, to a lesser degree, that's also true of the other undisputed masterpiece of 1914, W C Handy's "St Louis Blues", which is still in the repertoire musically but can't really be said to be of contemporary sensibility lyrically: If you recall the Ferguson effect or those gun-owners defending their property, you'll know that 21st century St Louis blues are of a different order, as is what happens when de ev'nin' sun goes down.

 The theatre of 1914 is even more cobwebbed.
 European operetta was still a going concern and, until the Great War intervened, sent its biggest hits winging west to London and New York.
 The heavyweight Broadway composers, like Victor Herbert, wrote in a local variant of the operetta idiom.
 The more raucous lads interrupted barely coherent comic plots with notey cluttered verse-heavy story songs with perfunctory choruses.
 The notion of Broadway as the source of the greatest intimate conversational love songs ever composed had never occurred to anyone ...until Herbert Reynolds and Jerome Kern sat down and wrote: